 Venturing on to Jerusalem, the delegation had the rare opportunity to meet with Member of Knesset and former mayor of Jerusalem, Nir Barkat (Likud).
 The group was thrilled to learn more about Jerusalem and its distinct history and current challenges.
 Expanding their view away from Jerusalem to Israel and the region as a whole, the delegates down with Amb.
 Avi Nir-Feldklein, Head of Bureau for the Europe Division, and Rachel Feinmesser, Head of International Affairs Bureau at the Center for Policy Research, and asked questions about threats to Israel’s security, the role of Iran, and the current protests against its regime.
 The talks also revolved around German-Israeli relations, specifically around possible future projects to further strengthen the bonds between Germany and Israel without shying away from addressing problems in the relationship.

-One week before the International Holocaust Rememberance Day, the delegation went on a guided tour through the holocaust memorial Yad Vashem and laid down a wreath in remembrance of the victims of the Shoa.
+One week before the International Holocaust Remembrance Day, the delegation went on a guided tour through the holocaust memorial Yad Vashem and laid down a wreath in remembrance of the victims of the Shoa.
 The delegation perceived this to be a very emotional but nonetheless essential part of the program.
-A highlight of the trip for many of the participants was the subsequent reception by the Goldberg family, where Holocaust-survivor Hillel Goldberg welcomed the delegation to remember his past in Germany and Poland.
+A highlight of the trip for many of the participants was the subsequent reception by the Goldberg family, where Holocaust survivor Hillel Goldberg welcomed the delegation to remember his past in Germany and Poland.
 The group was astounded by the openness and hospitality of their hosts.
 After some time of intensive discussions, the group stayed well into the night, chatting with the Goldberg family and fostering personal bonds.